justinemmanuelmercado/blog/src/pages/buying-a-laptop-in-the-philippines/index.md

 1. You get the latest models, the better models (equipped with more RAM or an SSD instead of an HDD) and the better variety buying from [eBay](https://www.ebay.com) and [Amazon](https://www.amazon.com)

-2. If buying secondhand or refurbished is your preferred option, nothing beats buying from [eBay](https://www.ebay.com) because, for one; you get more options by the sheer amount of sellers and users on ebay, and two they've got the [eBay money back guarantee](https://pages.ebay.com/ebay-money-back-guarantee/) which assures you that if you get scammed, or you didn't get the product described, there's a big chance you'll get your money back.
+2. If buying secondhand or refurbished is your preferred option, nothing beats buying from [eBay](https://www.ebay.com) because, for one; you get more options by the sheer amount of sellers and users on ebay, and two they've got the [eBay money back guarantee](https://pages.ebay.com/ebay-money-back-guarantee/) which assures you that if you don't receive the product or if the product isn't as described, there's a big chance you'll get your money back at the cost of sending back the product though.
 Amazon also sells secondhand stuff but I much prefer prices on eBay.

 3. It gets delivered **straight** to your doorstep.
 No need to be hassled by customs or going to the post-office to pick up your package.